 What are TDU delivery charges?

-TDU delivery rates are regulated by the Public Utility Commission of Texas (PUCT) and must be approved before you see them on your bill.
+TDU delivery rates are regulated by the Public Utility Commission of Texas (PUCT) and must be approved before they appear on your bill.

 You’ll find these delivery rates included in your monthly electricity bill, which cannot be marked up by your retail electric provider (REP).